TrafficGuard/sophia/docs/docs/code-review.md

 Nous has support for AI code reviews of GitLab merge requests.
 GitHub support is a good candidate for using the Code Editor agent to assist with!

-The configuration files are located in the [/resources](https://github.com/TrafficGuard/nous/tree/preview/resources/codeReview) folder.
+For the current working proof-of-concept, the configuration files are located in the [/resources](https://github.com/TrafficGuard/nous/tree/preview/resources/codeReview) folder.
+The next step will to store the configuration in a database.

 Code review are useful for guidelines where a lint rule doesn't exist yet, or it can't easily be codified.